UniversalDependencies/UD_Czech-PDTC/README.md

   * Fixed multiword expressions need the ExtPos feature.
   * Fixed: demonstratives with clauses: det --> nmod.
   * Fixed: genitive postmodifiers should be nmod (not amod, nummod, det).
+  * More generally, non-agreeing postponed determiners are now mostly nmod.
   * No longer distinguishing flat:foreign from flat.
 * 2024-11-15 v2.15
   * Nouns no longer distinguish Polarity.
 Negative nouns have negative lemmas.